Nightsir/Zuul/README.md

 # Zuul
-Zuul is an old school project done in 2016.
+Zuul is an homage to the old Zork game.
+It was done in 2016.